 > Nvidia 5200 video card

-With XvMC support and a 5200 card, your machine should
+With XvMC support and a 5200 card, your machine should be capable of

 playing regular DVDs.
-Which video output method is
+Which video output method is your frontend

 using?
 Are you deinterlacing output?

 "An investment in knowledge always pays the best interest." - Benjamin Franklin